valthoraval/OBD/2_data_computation/README.md

 * [Docker whitepaper: Docker and the way of the Devops](https://www.docker.com/taxonomy/term/4955)

+* [What exactly is Docker ?](https://medium.com/swlh/what-exactly-is-docker-1dd62e1fde38) Simple explanation from a medium blog post
 ### About Orchestration

 * Verma, A., Pedrosa, L., Korupolu, M., Oppenheimer, D., Tune, E., & Wilkes, J. (2015, April).
 [Large-scale cluster management at Google with Borg](../readings/borg.pdf).
 In Proceedings of the Tenth European Conference on Computer Systems (pp. 1-17).